hotosm/docs/docs/code-of-conduct.md

   technical, happen easily and often.
 It is important that we resolve such disagreements and differing views constructively.
 At times it can be hard to appreciate a viewpoint that contradicts your own perceptions.
-Instead of pushing back, try to understand where the other person is coming from, and don’t be afraid to ask questions.
+Instead of pushing back, try to understand where the other person is coming from, and don't be afraid to ask questions.
 You can be most helpful if your own replies serve to clarify, rather than to escalate an issue.
-Also don’t forget that it can be easy to make mistakes, and allow for the possibility that the mistake may have been yours.
+Also don't forget that it can be easy to make mistakes, and allow for the possibility that the mistake may have been yours.
 When this happens it is better to resolve the issue together, and to learn from the experience together, than to place blame.